 A Cardiff University-led UK-wide survey has found that more than 1 in 5 people are less likely to take part in cancer screening than before the pandemic.

-Nearly half of people who had potential cancer symptoms in the first wave of the COVID-19 pandemic did not contact their GP.
+New figures show 42.1% of people surveyed in Wales who experienced possible cancer symptoms in the first wave of the pandemic didn’t contact their GP.